Industrial sector in Ethiopia: Food processing

 Meanwhile, the sectorial analysis shows quality and standard problem in supply.
 In other secondary manufacturers, raw materials badly deformed.
 Thus, upgrading the quality and stability would alleviate the problem and contributed for sustainable growth.

 Injera marketing is evolving rapidly, employing more than 100,000 people in urban areas.
-Rice routinely importing for almost 200 million USD in 2015, so that rice is important for Injera makeup.
+Rice routinely importing for almost US$200 million in 2015, so that rice is important for Injera makeup.